 9. LECHLADE RIVER PARK

-Best wild swimming in the Thames for fun and games by a lovely Cotswolds town
+Best wild swimming for fun and games by a lovely Cotswolds town

 Just upstream from Buscot, Lechlade River Park is a great location for a day of fun and games on the Thames.